enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-explore-the-file-system/cd.md

 5. List the content

-5. Go back two level
+6. Go back two level

-2. List only directories names into /root folder
+7. List only directories names into /root folder

+8. Go to root home